nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* has a need to manage a significant number of contacts
+* financial advisors
-* prefer desktop apps over other types
+* has a need of scheduling meetings with a significant number of clients.
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**: FINDvisor aims to streamline client management for financial advisors with a tool that organizes contact information.
+Furthermore, it aims to simplify organising meetings, and tracks client goals for better timeline planning—all in one clutter-free interface.

 ### User stories